Sahilll94/devtrack-CLI/README.md

 This project is licensed under the MIT License.

 ## 🌟 Built By
-Developed by Sahil – Connect with me at [sahilportfolio](sahilportfolio.me).
+Developed by Sahil – Connect with me at sahilportfolio.me

 ## 🔗 GitHub Repository
 Devtrack CLI GitHub Repo